Noise complaints are one of the most common neighbor issues you can experience, especially when you live in a student apartment complex.

 Read on for some tips on how to handle your noisy neighbors without alienating them.
+Remember, you have to live with or next to them for a while.

 Set Reasonable Expectations